MaxUhl98/ComputerVisionDemonstration/new_readme_WiP.md

 performed, which was ~96% validation accuracy like in our experiments, giving us confidence in moving on to bigger models which take more time to train.
 In addition to this we can detect the most common mistakes the model made during prediction and could try ot analyze these in order to reduce these errors.
-If this were a professional project I would take a look at the 36 images that were CNVs falsely predicted as Drusen and try to find out why this is happening and how I can use this insight further improve the model, but since I have no need to cut down inference costs or some use-case specific requirements limiting my model size I will circumvent the issue of 'just' 96% accuracy (remember that guessing here would be 25%) by transfer learning more powerful models.
+If this were a professional project I would take a look at the 36 images that were CNVs falsely predicted as drusen and try to find out why this is happening and how I can use this insight further improve the model, but since I have no need to cut down inference costs or some use-case specific requirements limiting my model size I will circumvent the issue of 'just' 96% accuracy (remember that guessing here would be 25%) by transfer learning more powerful models.